The oldest rule for thinking about how to start investing money is also the simplest: “Buy low, sell high.”

 While it seems blindingly obvious and begs the question of why anyone would want to do anything else when investing, you might be surprised how hard it is to put into practice.

-Holding onto your stocks during periods of intense market volatility takes a lot of courage and isn’t what the human brain is wired to withstand.
+Holding onto your stocks during periods of intense stock market volatility takes a lot of courage and isn’t what the human brain is wired to withstand.

 There’s an ocean of information out there and sorting through it requires deliberate, thoughtful reflection when piecing together what you’ve read.

 When it comes to growing your wealth and working toward financial independence, investing is an important tool.

 First, Invest in Yourself

-He wanted to know how he could replicate the performance seen by the world’s greatest investors and learn how to start investing with little money and turn it into an account balance with two commas in quick fashion.
+He wanted to know how he could replicate the performance seen by the world’s greatest investors and learn how to start investing with little money.
+Specifically, he yearned to turn a small sum of money into an account balance with two commas in quick fashion.

-Boy, if only I knew the sure-fire way to make that path my own reality, we wouldn’t have driven to the wedding in a rented subcompact.
+Boy, if only I knew the sure-fire way to make that path my own reality, we wouldn’t have driven to the wedding in a rented mid-tier subcompact.

 I cautioned him that those investors are truly gifted and the exception to the norm.
 While it is important for him to know how to start investing young, I told him the common trait these legendary financiers share: following a systematic and disciplined approach to investing.

-I told him that regardless of investing style, timeframe, or philosophy, they all have discipline, transact based on logical, informed thinking and do not let emotions drive their decision-making.
+I followed this with saying regardless of investing style, time frame, or philosophy, these great investors all have discipline, transact based on logical, informed thinking and do not let emotions drive their decision-making.

 However, we launched into a discussion around how he could develop his own disciplined investing approach by first becoming a student of markets.

 Investing isn’t easy but, at the same time, it shouldn’t be seen as a frightening endeavor.
 If done wisely and consistently, investing can separate you from retiring comfortably at a reasonable age and working into your golden years out of necessity.

-Read a Lot About the Market.
+1. Read a Lot About the Stock Market

 As you read more, I really suggest approaching every article with a heavy dose of skepticism.